ArmDeveloperEcosystem/cmn-tools/README-cmn.md

 system, but is not typically something that application developers should normally be concerned with.
 The mapping is configured in such a way that data is evenly split between the home nodes comprising the system.
+The mapping is typically a hash function of the physical address.

 Note that when the CPU reads cacheable data, it has no knowledge of whether that data needs to come from the home node's system cache slice, or from a memory controller, or from another CPU's cache.
-It always sends the request to the home node, and the home node is responsible for dealing with it.
+It always sends the request to the home node for the address, and the home node is responsible for dealing with it.

 This also explains why CPUs have no outbound snoop channel (TXSNP) - a CPU never snoops data directly.
 Snoops are issued from the home node when necessary.
+The home node has a directory called a snoop filter (SF) which keeps track of which lines need to be snooped and where from.

 ### Request optimizations

 We said above that the CPU always sends its request to the correct home node for that data, as determined by the SAM.
-The home node might contain a copy of the data in its system cache However, the data might reside elsewhere.
+The home node might contain a copy of the data in its system cache.
+However, the data might reside elsewhere.
 CHI (and CMN) provide for two optimizations in this case: